shamita123d/Student_Management_System/README.md

 # STUDENT MANAGEMENT SYSTEM
-A Student Management System built using Java, Hibernate, and Swing provides a graphical user interface (GUI) for managing student records.
+A Student Management System built using Java, JDBC, and Swing provides a graphical user interface (GUI) for managing student records.
 Also store data in database.

 # OUTPUT